nearform/angular-patterns-workshop/apps/slides/slides/movie-list.md

 - Another familiar programming concept, **for loops**, are implemented in Angular templates as the `NgForOf` directive and can be used with the shorthand syntax `*ngFor="let movie of movies"`
 - Simple values in templates can be **interpolated** using double curly brackets, e.g. `{{movie.overview}}`
 - Templates also support **pipes**, which similar to piping data on the command-line, allow transforming values via one or more chained functions, e.g. `{{ birthday | date | uppercase}}`
-- When working with Observable streams, a particularly useful pipe is `async`, which not only unwraps the value, but also automatically unsubscribes to the stream when the component is destroyed

 </div>